Conrec-Infinity-AB/Selenium-Course/Lecture3/2_python_test_frameworks.md

 ## Robot Framework
 [Robot Framework](https://robotframework.org) and [Robot framework SeleniumLibrary](https://robotframework.org/SeleniumLibrary/)

-Another major framework is the open-source Robot framework which can be used for acceptance testing, Acceptance Test Driven Development, Behavior Driven Development and Robotic Process Automation (RPA).
+Another major framework is the open-source Robot framework which can be used for acceptance testing, Behavior Driven Development and Robotic Process Automation (RPA) and more.

 It is designed to write test cases in a keyword-driven testing approach and provides test libraries to implement test automation flows.
 This way we do not need to write as much code to create test cases.

-The Robot Framework is a flexible and powerful test automation framework that can be integrated with a wide range of tools and technologies.
+The Robot Framework is a flexible and powerful test automation framework that can be used stand alone or integrated with a wide range of tools and technologies.
 It supports various interfaces and protocols, making it possible to automate different types of systems and applications.

+We will use it with Selenium, just to get a glimpse what we can do with the framework.

 _We wont get into detail how to write Robot Framework tests but it is easy to add to Selenium when using Python.
 Below is how you get started._